Tokyo, Tokyo Neighborhoods

 Gotokuji: Visiting the Lucky Cat Temple in Tokyo

-I’ve had Gotokuji bookmarked for a while, ever since I saw the sea of Maneki Neko (Lucky Cat) on Instagram a few years back.
-Gotokuji is located in Setagaya, one of the coolest neighborhoods in Tokyo.
-Finally, I got the chance to give them a visit!
+I’ve had Gotokuji bookmarked on my Google Maps for a while, ever since I saw the sea of Maneki Neko (Lucky Cat) figurines on Instagram a few years back.
+Gotokuji is located in Setagaya, one of the coolest neighborhoods in Tokyo, in my opinion.
+Finally, this year I got the chance to give them a visit!

 Here is how my visit to Gotokuji went: